Remi Tinubu: Personal life

 Despite herself being a Christian, she married Bola Tinubu, a Muslim who later became the 16th President of Nigeria; they have three children: Zainab Abisola Tinubu, Habibat Tinubu and Olayinka Tinubu.
 She is a stepmother to his three children from previous relationships, Olajide Tinubu (deceased), Folashade Tinubu and Oluwaseyi Tinubu.
-She is a Christian and is an ordained pastor of the Redeemed Christian Church of God.
+She is a Christian and on august 2018 she became an ordained pastor of the Redeemed Christian Church of God.
 Her ordination took place in 2018 at the Old Arena of RCCG, Lagos/Ibadan Expressway where the church held its 66th annual convention themed “Dominion”.
 She is also Grand Matron of the Committee of Wives of Lagos State Officials (COWLSO).